peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-assertions.md

 **Figure 2**: Status Assertion Presentation Flow.

-In summary, the credential issuer provides the holder with a Status Assertion, which is linked to a digital credential.
-This enables the holder to present both the digital credential and its Status Assertion to a credential verifier as proof of the digital credential's validity status.
+In summary, the credential issuer provides the holder with a Status Assertion, which is linked to a Digital Credential.
+This enables the Holder to present both the Digital Credential and its Status Assertion to a Credential Verifier as proof of the Digital Credential's validity status.

 # Conventions and Definitions